- Download Companion

 There are two ways to launch the simulator:

-- Model Selection Window: At the top of the model selection window is a “Simulate Radio” button that will open the transmitter simulator with the current settings.
+- Model Selection Window: At the top of the .otx document window is a “Simulate Radio” button that will open the transmitter simulator with the current settings.

 - Model Editing Window: At the bottom of the model editing window is a “Simulate” button that will open the transmitter simulator with the current settings.